open-telemetry/opentelemetry-java-instrumentation/README.md

 ### Manual Instrumentation

-You can use the Datadog Tracer (`dd-trace`) library to measure execution times for specific pieces of code.
+You can use the Datadog Tracer (`dd-trace-ot`) library to measure execution times for specific pieces of code.
 This lets you trace your application more precisely than you can with the Java Agent alone.

 #### Setup